-Vegetable Seed Saving: Either collect seed head when flowers fade, or allow seed heads to dry on plants.
-When heads are dry, break them open, and collect seeds.
+Saving Green Globe Artichoke Seeds: To save the seed, allow the chokes to fully develop and form flowers.
+Either collect seed heads when flowers turn brown, or allow seed heads to dry on plants.
+When heads are dry, break them open and collect the seeds.
 Clean and dry the seeds before storage in cool dry conditions.